An Introduction to Co-ops

 Concern for Community

-Each co-operative works for the sustainable development of their community through policies approved by their members.
-This can take the form of education, training, and information opportunities for members, or socially conscious programs such as Vancity’s values-based banking, or MEC’s Outdoor Nation initiative.
+Each co-operative works for the sustainable development of its community through policies approved by its members.
+This can take the form of education, training, and information opportunities for members, or socially-conscious programs such as Vancity’s values-based banking, or MEC’s Take Me Outside initiative.

 Types of Co-ops

-According to the BC Co-operative Association, total membership of BC co-operatives exceeds two million people.
-Collectively, these members control more than $48 billion in assets through ownership of their co-ops.
+According to the BC Co-operative Association, the total membership of BC co-operatives exceeds two million people.
+Collectively, these members control over $48 billion in assets through ownership of their co-ops.

 A consumer co-operative exists to provide products and services to its members.
-It was the very first type of co-op to be created, dating back to the Industrial Revolution in the UK and the creation of the Rochdale Society of Equitable Pioneers.
+It was the very first type of co-op ever created, dating back to the Industrial Revolution and the creation of The Rochdale Pioneers.
 These businesses can work in sectors as diverse as housing, health care, child care, and traditional retail.
-Examples of BC based consumer co-ops include Modo, MEC and Vancity.
+Modo is an example of a BC-based consumer co-op.

-In a worker co-op, the creativity, productivity and commitment of the employees results directly in their final take home pay.
-Employees are the members and owners of the enterprise, taking a direct stake in how the company is managed.
-Examples of BC based worker co-ops include Left Hand Media, Victory Gardens and Food Pedalers.
+In a worker co-op, employees’ creativity, productivity, and commitment directly affect their final take-home pay.
+Employees are the members and owners of the enterprise, with a direct stake in how the company is managed.
+Victory Gardens is an example of a BC-based worker co-op.

-A producer co-op will process and market the goods and services produced by their members.
-They also supply the products and services needed for their members to conduct their professional activities.
-Examples of BC based producer co-ops include Home Hardware, Pharmasave and Circle Craft.
+A producer co-op will process and market the goods and services produced by its members.
+They also supply the products and services needed for their members to conduct professional activities.
+Examples of BC-based producer co-ops include Home Hardware, Pharmasave, and Circle Craft.

 Opportunities in the Field

-The good news is that there are plentiful opportunities currently available in the co-op realm, as well as lots of support in getting started.
-A great place to start is with the BC Co-operative Society’s Cultivating Co-ops Guide.
-This comprehensive guidebook walks you through various evaluations, checklists and templates that will help you decide if a co-op business model is for you.
-Below are three examples of popular co-op models that exist in BC today.
+There are many opportunities currently available in the co-op realm and lots of support to help you get started.
+The BC Co-operative Society’s Cultivating Co-ops Guide is a great first step.
+This comprehensive guide walks you through various evaluations, checklists, and templates to help you decide if a co-op business model is for you.

 Worker Co-op Succession